department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/world-war-ii.md

 <div class="va-introtext">

-If you served during World War II—from September 1, 1939 to September 2, 1945—you may be at risk of certain health conditions.
+If you served during World War II—anytime between September 1, 1939, and September 2, 1945—you may be at risk of certain health conditions.
 Learn about these conditions and what to do next to take care of your health.

 </div>